MEDICAL SCHOOL INTERVIEW GUIDE — MEDICAL SCHOOLS — INDIVIDUAL MEDICAL SCHOOLS

 Selling Points

-Brighton and Sussex Medical School boasts “purpose-built, modern facilities [which] include anatomy and clinical science laboratories, stimulated consultation rooms” etc. Within the stimulation rooms, professional actors are used to provide opportunities to practise patient consultations and key clinical examinations, allowing you to develop key skills in general practice.
+Brighton and Sussex Medical School boast “purpose-built, modern facilities [which] include anatomy and clinical science laboratories, stimulated consultation rooms” etc. Within the stimulation rooms, professional actors are used to provide opportunities to practise patient consultations and key clinical examinations, allowing you to develop key skills in general practice.

 Brighton and Sussex Medical School also has a focus on inter-professional education, working closely with a range of healthcare professionals to support you to “learn with, from and about other professions” and develop collaborative practice which produces positive outcomes for patients.